-23 Fun Facts About Tremors
+20 Fun Facts About Tremors

-“I had a job working as an editor at a navy base in the middle of the Mojave Desert,” he explains.
+“I had a job working as an editor at a navy base in the middle of the Mojave Desert,” Wilson said.
 “On weekends, when they weren’t shooting at the gunnery ranges, I was allowed to go hiking out there.
 One day, while climbing over large boulders, I had a thought.
 ‘What if something was under the ground and I couldn’t get off this rock?’”
 Wilson jotted his idea down, pursued it years later, and the rest is history.

-2. Saturday Night Live Forced the Movie to Change its Name.
+2. Saturday Night Live forced the movie to change its name.

 Tremors (1990) began pre-production with the working title “Land Sharks.”
-However, upon realizing that SNL had already unleashed a recurring character called LandShark to spoof Jaws (1975), Wilson and company decided to change the movie's name.
+However, upon realizing that SNL had already unleashed a recurring character called LandShark to spoof Jaws (1975), Wilson and company decided to change the movie's title.

-The real stars of Tremors are four grotesque carnivores called “graboids.”
+The real stars of Tremors are four grotesque carnivores known as “graboids.”
 Though there’s nothing quite like them in the animal kingdom, Mother Nature still played a big role in bringing these things to life.
 Special effects artists Alec Gillis and Tom Woodruff Jr. threw bits and pieces of such real-world critters as elephants, crocodiles, dinosaurs, rhinos, slugs, and catfish into their graboid sketches.
 You may have noticed that, weirdly, this list excludes earthworms, which the pair found “very boring.”

-4. Tremors, Gladiator (2000), and Iron Man (2008) Share a Key Filming Location
+4. Tremors, Gladiator (2000), and Iron Man (2008) share a key filming location

-Gillis and Woodruff dropped the idea of a turtle-like neck when somebody alleged that their monster’s blubbery folds resembled “foreskin.”
-As Gillis recalls, producer Gale Ann Hurd “said that when we would fax the drawings over, all the women in [her] office would pass 'em around and giggle.”
+Special effects artists Alec Gillis and Tom Woodruff Jr. dropped the idea of a turtle-like neck when somebody alleged that their monster’s blubbery folds resembled “foreskin.”
+According to Gillis, producer Gale Ann Hurd “said that when we would fax the drawings over, all the women in [her] office would pass 'em around and giggle.”

-6. Like Many PG-13 Movies, Tremors Gets Away with a Solitary F-Bomb.
+6. Like many PG-13 movies, Tremors gets away with a solitary F-bomb.

-8. It was Reba McEntire’s First Movie.
+8. Tremors was Reba McEntire’s first movie.

 After an overzealous graboid fatally crashes into a cement wall, our heroes Valentine “Val” McGee (Kevin Bacon), Earl Bassett (Fred Ward), and Rhonda LeBeck (Finn Carter) unearth the monster’s corpse.
 What they actually expose is a massive, one-of-a-kind dummy you can see in all its pebbly glory above.

 Horror’s all about what you don’t see.
-During one chilling sequence, a hungry graboid devours a middle-aged doctor, traps his petrified wife inside their station wagon, and drags the entire vehicle underground.
+During one chilling sequence, a hungry graboid devours a middle-aged doctor, traps his petrified wife inside the couple's station wagon, and drags the entire vehicle underground.
 At first, director Ron Underwood planned on recording the car as it sank into a pit filled with vermiculite, an earthy, “dirt-like” substance.
 But, maddeningly, this material hardened without warning and his crew was forced to improvise.

 Their solution?
 Subtlety.
-Following a brief struggle, the finished movie cuts to a distant, wide-action shot of two headlight beams shining upwards into a starry sky before flickering out.
+Following a brief struggle, the finished movie cuts to a distant, wide-angle shot of two headlight beams shining upwards into a starry sky before flickering out.
 The insinuation of a deadly off-screen burial was pulled off with some last-minute imagination.

 Tremors opens with Kevin Bacon peeing into a canyon.
 Admittedly, that’s hard to top.
 Still, a much darker beginning—wherein the mule of Perfection’s town drunk is gobbled up inside his rickety, wooden pen—was shot but ultimately deleted.